-- a. an interpretation or an application of this Memorandum of Understanding; - b. a performance evaluation rating of "does not meet performance objectives"; - c. deferral or denial of a merit increase, or a dispute about the number of steps granted; - d. a written reprimand; or - e. a probationary release alleging discrimination;
+a. an interpretation or an application of this Memorandum of Understanding;

+- b. a performance evaluation rating of "does not meet performance objectives"; - c. deferral or denial of a merit increase, or a dispute about the number of steps granted; - d. a written reprimand; or - e. e. a release from new hire probationary release alleging discrimination pursuant to Article III, Section 1.C.3; or - d.f. a release from promotional probation alleging discrimination pursuant to Article III, Section 1.C.3.

-it may be appealed in writing to the Chief of Employee Relations within seven (7) calendar days after receipt of the written decision from Step 1.
-Appeal of suspension and/or a reduction ordered by an agency/department head or his or her designated representative may be submitted in writing at Step 2 within ten (10) calendar days after receipt of the notice of suspension and/or reduction.
+Items a., b., c., or d, above, it-may be appealed in writing to the Chief of Employee Relations within seven (7) calendar days after receipt of the written decision from Step 1.
+Items e. or f.ł, above, or an Aappeal of suspension and/or a reduction ordered by an agency/department head or his or her designated representative may be submitted in writing at Step 2 within ten (10) calendar days after receipt of the notice of suspension and/or reduction.
 Within fourteen (14) calendar days after receipt of the written grievance/appeal, the Chief of Employee Relations or his or her representative shall meet with the grievant/appellant.
 Within fourteen (14) calendar days thereafter, a written decision shall be given to the grievant/appellant.
-The decision of the Chief of Employee Relations in B., C. and D., above, shall be final and binding and shall not be referable to arbitration.
+The decision of the Chief of Employee Relations in Bb., Cc. and Dd., above, shall be final and binding and shall not be referable to arbitration.